Eliav2/express-typed/readme.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.

-The technique that was used in this lib creates similar typesafe adapters for other backend frameworks like Fastify, Koa, etc.
+The technique that was used in this lib could be used to create similar typesafe adapters for other backend frameworks like Fastify, Koa, etc.

+**Pull requests to the dev branch only, please.**

 ## roadmap